kelu124/echomods/include/JOH/joh_article.md

 ## Acknowledgements

 A huge thanks to the friends in the community for their sharing their ideas and giving their support.
-Thanks as well to Prof Charles and Zach to have given a try at testing the first iteration, Sofian for his help on the hardware, the Hackaday community forgiving me the chance to go to the 2016 finals, the echOpen community (Farad, Benoit, Vincent, Jerome, Virginie, Emilie and the others) who has kept me motivated!
+Thanks as well to Prof Charles and Zach to have given a try at testing the first iteration, Sofian for his help on the hardware, the Hackaday community forgiving me the chance to go to the 2016 finals, Nicolas for his interest, the echOpen community (Farad, Benoit, Vincent, Jerome, Virginie, Emilie and the others) who has kept me motivated!

 ## Funding statement